Fortnite, Minecraft, Second Life: will meetings all be in video games soon?

 Working remotely is becoming common

 Almost a third of the UK workforce plans to continue to work from home after lockdown, with three in 10 saying they will do so purely for environmental reasons, according to a survey of 3,000 adults.
 If the geographical gap between employees and their company really is widening, then the metaverse could be useful in helping telecommuters to stay in touch, beyond the traditional face-to-face meetings, especially in informal gatherings or breaks.
-Some companies took the plunge during lockdown, replicating their desktops virtually by creating lounges for each member of the company and each team via Discord, a voice chat software originally designed for gaming communities.
+Some companies took the plunge during the lockdown, replicating their desktops virtually by creating lounges for each member of the company and each team via Discord, a voice chat software originally designed for gaming communities.

 But then what would be the added value for employees compared to traditional applications such as Zoom and Skype?

 Since anything worth doing is worth doing yourself, we tested the concept here at Welcome to the Jungle.
 We didn’t virtually replicate our offices, nor did we create avatars for all the employees, but we set up our home, or rather our meeting, in a video game.
-The goal: to determine whether this futuristic-looking way of working has any real added-value compared to the traditional video tools.
-Could it, for example, make us more creative, more productive or bring us closer?
+The goal: to determine whether this futuristic-looking way of working has any real added value compared to the traditional video tools.
+Could it, for example, make us more creative, more productive, or bring us closer?
 After comparing a dozen online games, we ventured to the lush, cubist world of Minecraft.
 Why this game?
 Because it’s easy to protect yourself, (getting killed by a zombie right in the middle of the boss’s presentation isn’t ideal) but also because the world of Minecraft seemed to us to be conducive to creativity: the goal is to create an entire civilization from scratch.

 First mission: Prepare

-Organising this meeting was a proper obstacle course.
+Organizing this meeting was a proper obstacle course.
 The logistics took up a lot of our time.
 The volunteers either didn’t have enough time to devote to the experience, or they didn’t have enough space on their computers to host the game––or both.
 The end result was that, while we had planned to try it out with at least five people, we ended up with just three.
 That was not a great start, but it didn’t matter.
 We then scheduled an hour of play to “brainstorm”.
 Then, we created a structure for the meeting by preparing a list of questions we wanted to answer.

 Second mission: Build a shelter

 In Minecraft, players can roam freely around the world during the day, but at night monsters show up to attack them.
 So you have to start by building a shelter.
 We started building our meeting room.
 The game quickly took on a team-building feel.
-We communicated what we were doing (“I’m going to loot to get some wood on my end”), while swapping tools (“Does anyone have an axe?”) and gameplay tips (“Why does it shoot out a flower when I want to put down a block of wood?”).
+We communicated what we were doing (“I’m going to loot to get some wood on my end”) while swapping tools (“Does anyone have an axe?”) and gameplay tips (“Why does it shoot out a flower when I want to put down a block of wood?”).
 In less than 10 minutes, our office was built.

 Our team in Minecraft